Vermonster/malkovich/README.md

 config.vm.provision :shell, :path => '.vagrant/shell_provisioner'
 ```

-You might also set the network address for the VM so you can define the server in the Capfile, for example:
+You might also set the network address for the VM so you can define the server in `Capfile`, for example:

 ```rb
 config.vm.network :private_network, ip: "192.168.101.101"